-There are hundreds of movies where the main character’s goal is to go back in time and correct some mistakes of the past.
-This idea of “a new beginning” has always been an appealing one.
-We realize that we have all messed up (Romans 3:23) and wish that we could have a fresh start.
+This idea of “a new beginning” has always been an appealing one because we’ve all messed up (Romans 3:23).
+There are hundreds of movies where the main character’s goal is to go back in time and correct mistakes of the past.
+We wish that we could have a fresh start.
 There are words we wish we could take back, actions we wish we hadn’t done, and decisions we wish we hadn’t made.

-Unfortunately, this life does not work this way.
-But there is a place where this does work, heaven.
-Revelation 21:25-27 states, “In the daytime (for there will be no night there) its gates will never be closed; and they will bring the glory and the honor of the nations into it; and nothing unclean, and no one who practices abomination and lying, shall ever come into it, but only those whose names are written in the Lamb’s book of life.”
-In other words, there is no sin here.
+The second fresh start comes in heaven.
+Revelation 21:25-27 explains, “In the daytime (for there will be no night there) its gates will never be closed; and they will bring the glory and the honor of the nations into it; and nothing unclean, and no one who practices abomination and lying, shall ever come into it, but only those whose names are written in the Lamb’s book of life.”
+To put it simply, there is no sin in heaven.
 All of our mistakes, sins, and poor decisions will be “left at the door” and will never be a part of us again.
 In heaven, there is no punishment.
 We will be cleansed and remain so forever.
 Talk about the ultimate fresh start!